 Critical Issues in Contemporary China.
 July 10-14, 2017.
 This five-day institute explored some of the most critical issues facing China’s leaders and people today, from political reform to environmental issues to foreign policy.
 Participants worked with China specialists to develop a well-rounded understanding of contemporary China and gain exemplary resources to use in the classroom.

 Colorado teachers can take advantage of TEA’s annual program of workshops on China throughout the school year.
 Recent workshop topics have included “China’s 21st-Century Transformations,” “China as an Emerging Global Leader,” and “China’s Environmental Challenges.”
-For information about upcoming workshops, please see our Upcoming Workshops page.
-You can also sign up for the TEA mailing list.
+In-person workshops are on hiatus beginning March 2020 until further notice.
+Upcoming Workshops page.
+To receive updates, sign up for the TEA mailing list.

 TEA’s China Resource Center includes videos, curriculum units, an academic library, and artifact trunks.
 Most materials are lent free of charge to teachers within commuting distance of the TEA offices; artifact trunks rent for a nominal fee.

 Visits to Boulder Elementary Schools.
 As a local service project, TEA has offered an outreach program to Boulder Valley elementary classrooms by TEA-trained undergraduate interns from the University of Colorado’s Asian studies and Asian languages programs.
-This program is on hiatus for the 2017-2018 academic year.
+This program is on hiatus beginning March 2020 until further notice.
 For general information on local outreach by TEA, please see our Classroom Outreach page.